 A beautiful selection of quilts will be on display at the United Methodist Church.
 Come see what true needlework craftsmanship, symmetry and hand-made beauty are all about!

-Featured this season will be Grandmother's Flower Garden Quilts - and others!
+Featured this season will be Log Cabin Quilts - and others!

-New this year, held in conjunction with the Quilt Show, will be a colorful collection of Antique Farm Tractors!
-Get an earful of the unique sound of a two cylinder John Deere tractor engine, or find your favorite brand.
+In conjunction with the Quilt Show will be a colorful collection of Antique Farm Tractors!
+Get an earful of the unique sound of a two cylinder John Deere tractor engine, or find your favorite color.
 Cranks, generators, governors, hand-clutched pullies, magnetos and pony motors; pick your poison.
 This display will be sure to put a gleam in the eye of the gentleman, and reveal who are the true farm girls!

 United Methodist Church

 Frontier Battalion of the Texas Rangers, Company D, Swampeast Rangers